gcsalzburg/Commander-dongle/README.md

-# RUROC LoRa Dongle
+# Commander LoRa Dongle

 A relay dongle, to interface between incoming LoRa commands and the Serial port on the PC.

 This is a dumb unit.
-It has no knowledge of the Ruroc LoRa protocol, or any other protocol in general.
+It has no knowledge of any LoRa comms protocol, or any other protocol in general.
 It just forwards bytes of data!

 **Uses**